AndroidUPV/Ex19_Coroutines/README.md

 # Ex19_Coroutines
-Lecture 05 - Development of Graphical User Interfaces (GUI)
+Lecture 05 - Data Layer and HTTP Communications

 The app displays a series of buttons that launch different coroutines.
 The delay() suspend function is used to emulate long runing operations.